memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 ### `train_and_eval(num_epochs)`
 The purpose of this method is to do additional training rounds on `train` edges and `eval` on evaluation edges.
-All the edges that arrived in the stream before the `set_eval()` function was called will be used for additional training in batches, the same as when they first arrived.
-All edges after the function call will be used for `eval`.
 #### Input:

 * `num_epochs: int` ➡ perform additional epoch training and evaluation **after** stream is done